ZhgChg.Li

 }

-// Simulating business logic: WebViewController deeplinkCheck == true (indicating a check with DeepLinkManager is needed to open the page)
+// Simulate business logic: WebViewController deeplinkCheck == true (means need to check with DeepLinkManager and open page)

 if deeplinkCheck {